-Based on the way he lit up the Camping World Truck Series in 2000, Jamie McMurray was one of the pre-season favorites for the 2001 Nationwide (now Xfinity) Series Raybestos Rookie of the Year Award.
+Based on the way he lit up the Camping World Truck Series in 2000, Jamie McMurray was one of the pre-season favorites for the 2001 Xfinity Series Rookie of the Year Award.
 In the end, the driver of the No. 27 Williams Travel Centers Brewco Motorsports Chevrolet wound up third behind Greg Biffle and Scott Wimmer.

 McMurray made his best start that year, sixth, at three very different venues: Daytona, Milwaukee and Las Vegas.
 That year’s best finishes, 10th-place, came at a similarly unique set of tracks: Indianapolis Raceway Park, Nazareth and Kentucky Speedway.
 He also led his first race in that year.

 In 2002, McMurray had a life-changing season.
 While subbing for the injured Sterling Marlin, he won the UAW-GM 500 at Charlotte Motor Speedway in just his second career Cup start.
 McMurray then won back-to-back Xfinity Series races while leading a grand total of three laps.

 Havoline Racing and Chip Ganassi Racing with Felix Sabates marked history in 2003 as McMurray became the third rookie driver for Havoline to win the Cup Series Rookie of the Year.